 All manuscripts submitted are subject to peer review.
 The manuscripts are evaluated by external reviewers (anonymous to authors) and refereed within three months (average time for review might vary from 5 to 7 weeks).

 Authors should observe the following codes of conduct when they intend to submit/publish a paper:

 Conflict of interest: Contributors should reveal any actual or potential conflict of interest including any financial, personal, or other relationships with other people or organizations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence, their work.

-A minimum of two reviewers reviews all papers.
+A minimum of two reviewers review all papers.

 It is assumed that all authors have significantly contributed to the submitted paper if there is a co-author(s) in the submitted manuscript.